-Ever since Attorney Stephanie S. Lee passed the bar, she has been helping her clients in immigration, family law and estate planning.
+Since 2001, Attorney Stephanie S. Lee has represented her clients in immigration, family law and estate planning.
 Ms. Lee is a certified mediator.
-She has been mediating numerous family matters at Orange County Family Court as a senior mediator.
+She has mediated numerous family matters at Orange County Family Court as a senior mediator.
 She’s been successfully handling cases including property division, child custody, child support, spousal support and domestic violence.
-Ms. Lee also assists couples in estate planning.
+Ms. Lee also assists clients in estate planning.

-Currently, many judges at the court recognize mediation as the best dispute resolution for the family matters since mediation helps resolve family issues amicably and peacefully.
-However, divorcing couples are not used to this process and don’t recognize how it works.
+Currently, many judges recognize mediation as the best dispute resolution for family matters since mediation helps resolve family issues amicably and peacefully.
+However, divorcing couples are not used to this process and don’t recognize its value.
 Accordingly, many judges endeavor to educate and encourage them to participate in mediation.

 Upon graduating Loyola Law School in 2001, Ms. Lee immediately passed the California Bar.
 She was listed in Dean’s Honor during law school.
-She also externed at the Probate Division of the Los Angeles County Counsel.
-She’s been serving her clients in Southern California ever since then.
+She also externed at the Probate Division of Los Angeles County Counsel.
+Attorney Lee assists her clients in immigration matters including family petition, investment, employment and naturalization.

 During her law school, Ms. Lee externed in LA County Counsel, Probate Division.
-Ms. Lee noticed that immigrant families go through probate if you die without living trusts or any alternative estate planning.
-Ms. Lee can help you set up a living trust or plan with you to preserve your estate and avoid unnecessary probate.
+Ms. Lee noticed many families end up in the probate court without the adequate estate planning.
+Ms. Lee can help you set up a living trust or plan to preserve your estate and avoid the unnecessary probate.

 Ms. Lee believes divorce is not the best option.
 The couples can resolve their family disputes and save their marriage through marital mediation.
 Ms. Lee is also interested in the biblical counseling and currently studying the family counseling and therapy courses.

 - Senior Mediator, Orange County Family Court, DRPA Certified Mediator